Welcome to the top 10 Most Poisonous Animals in the World!

 #9 Hooded Pitohui

-The penultimate top 10 most poisonous animals in the world is a hooded Pitohui of the Pitohui genus found in New Guinea.
+A hooded Pitohui from the Pitohui genus, found in New Guinea, ranks as the penultimate among the top 10 most poisonous animals in the world.
 The bird stores a toxin known as batrachotoxin in its feathers and skin.

 The toxin is derived from the diet of the bird.
 Batrachotoxin is one of the most toxic compounds by weight.
 Known to cause numbness and burning when human hands handle the bird.
 Toxicity in birds is unusual, making the hooded Pitohui an exceptionally unusual poisonous animal.